samohansen/lonely-llama/README.md

 # Elastic Path Demo Storefront -- Samuel Hansen

+Welcome to my outdoor outfitters store, "Lonely Llama"!
+This is a Next.js frontend that integrates with Elastic Path's backend services to handle the products, cart, search/filtering, and checkout experiences.
 This project was generated with (the amazing) [Elastic Path Commerce Cloud CLI](https://www.elasticpath.com/).

 ## Comments